ARCControlTower/aCT-Client/README.md

 All commands require shell with an active virtual environment.

 To install aCT client, run this command:
-`(act-venv) $ pip install git+https://github.com/ARCControlTower/aCT.git@test#subdirectory=src/act/client/aCT-client`
+`(act-venv) $ pip install aCT-client`
-The command installs aCT client from git repository as it is not distributed in a package repository like PyPI.
+The command installs aCT client from PyPI.
 To run aCT client commands the virtual envionmnet needs to be activated.
 Your shell might indicate that the environment is active by prepending prefix to its prompt:
 `(act-venv) $ `

 ## Upgrading to newest version
-`(act-venv) $ pip uninstall aCT-client`
-`(act-venv) $ pip install git+https://github.com/ARCControlTower/aCT.git@test#subdirectory=src/act/client/aCT-client`
+`(act-venv) $ pip install aCT-client --upgrade`

 # Configuration
 Default location for aCT configuration file is `$HOME/.config/act-client/config.yaml`.